altexdim/sourcemod-plugin-gungame/README.txt

         use hlstatsx.
 The extra processing for top10 etc is not necessary.

     * Bug report
-        Players do not triple level.
+        [IN-PROGRESS] * Players do not triple level.
 Fast speed, sound etc - when they get 3 levels.

-        On the normal priority fix list:

-        * These function arent working:
-        - Triplelevelbonus

     * Bug report
        1.  when I have "WarmupStartup" "1" and each team has a player then new round starts with info in chat "[GunGame] Warmup round has not started yet" when should be "[GunGame] Warmup round is in progress".
 It is ok in next round.